3 Days In Split Croatia: A Perfect Split Itinerary!

 Stroll Along Riva Promenade

-You’ll walk up and down here often during your 3 days in Split, it’s so alluring with attractive Venetian-esque buildings and flower-filled terraces and conveniently, it leads straight through to Diocletian’s Palace – it’s as if they planned it.
+You’ll walk up and down here often during your 3 days in Split Croatia, it’s so alluring and vibrant with restaurants and cafe’s offering lounging chairs and flower displays – like gorgeous Brasserie No 7!
+And conveniently, it leads straight to Marjan Hill and Diocletian’s Palace – it’s as if they planned it.

 Visit Colourful Republic Square

-Pop in to Republic Square (also known as Trg Republike) on your way to Marjan Hill (more on that below), it’s an wonderful square with colourful buildings and restaurants!
+Pop in to Republic Square (also known as Trg Republike) on your way to Marjan Hill (more on that below), it’s an wonderful square that wouldn’t look out of place in Italy, with colourful buildings and restaurants!

 It is one of the largest and main squares in Split and often holds outdoor concerts in the summer, which transforms the area.
 In between, it’s a nice spot for a wander, admiring the beautiful buildings and maybe stopping for a drink on a sunny terrace!